microsoft/2019-ignite-circuit-playground/README.md

 If you'd like to return to the initial Ignite state, download the files from `initial_board`.

-Note: Name your file  code.py: the device automatically runs the first file that is likely named.
+*Note: Name your file  "code.py".
+The device automatically runs the "code.py" file.*

 ## Useful links
 Visit the CPX product page for more info on the device: https://adafruit.com/product/3333.
 To get started with CircuitPython, which comes built into the CPX, visit: https://learn.adafruit.com/welcome-to-circuitpython.